Nalini Jaywant: Background and personal life

+Nalini's maternal aunt was Marathi singer and actress, Rattan Bai.
+In Dec.
+1931, when Jaywant was 5, Rattan Bai's husband, Prabhakar Shilotri, died, prompting Rattan Bai and her 15 year-old daughter, Sarojini, to move in with the Jaywants.
+While they were in Mumbai, Rattan Bai and Nalini's dad's cousin, Kumarsen Samarth returned from studying cinematography in Germany.
+With his influence, Sarojini wanted to start acting.
+Nalini's father refused, prompting Rattan Bai, Sarojini, and Kumarsen to leave.

+Sarojini started acting under the stage name Shobhna, and later married Kumarsen.
+Since 1983, she had been living mostly a reclusive life.
+In a quiet neighborhood in Chembur.
+Her neighbors were her co-stars Ashok Kumar and Trilok Kapoor.

 Jaywant was married to director Virendra Desai in the 1940s.
 Later, she married her second husband, actor Prabhu Dayal, with whom she acted in several movies.

 Career

 In her teens, Jaywant appeared in Mehboob Khan's Bahen (1941), a film about a brother's obsessive love for his sister.
-She performed in a few more movies before filming Anokha Pyar (1948).
+She performed in a few more movies like Gunjan directed by her husband Virendra Desai starring Balraj Sahni and Trilok Kapoor before filming Anokha Pyar (1948).
 In 1950, she garnered fame when she became a top star with her performances opposite Ashok Kumar in Samadhi and Sangram.
 Samadhi was a patriotic drama concerning Subhas Chandra Bose and the Indian National Army.
 Although the leading movie magazine of the day, Filmindia, called it "politically obsolete", it enjoyed success at the box office.
 Sangram was a crime drama in which Jaywant played the heroine reforming the anti-hero.
 She and Kumar further collaborated on films such as Jalpari (1952), Kafila (1952), Nau Bahar (1952), Saloni (1952), Lakeeren (1954), Naaz (1954), Mr. X (1957), Sheroo (1957) and Toofan Mein Pyar Kahan (1963).